using System;

 var callId = "my-call-id";

-var streamCall = await _client.JoinCallAsync(callType, callId, create: false, ring: true, notify: false);
+var streamCall = await _client.JoinCallAsync(callType, callId, create: false, ring: false, notify: false);

 // Subscribe to events to get notified that streamCall.Participants collection changed